Cheapest online supermarkets 2022

 Make a meal plan and a shopping list

-Making a shopping list means that you'll know exactly what you need to buy, and reduce the chance of you buying loads of food that you think you might use in the week, but in reality, never will.
+Making a shopping list means that you'll know exactly what you need to buy.
+Plus, it reduces the chance of buying food that you think you might use in the week, but in reality, never will.

-Coming up with a meal plan is a great way to figure out what should be on your shopping list, and if anything, makes dinner time a lot more enticing.
+Coming up with a meal plan is a great way to figure out what should be on your shopping list.
+Doing so can make dinner time a lot more enticing.

-It's easy to get overwhelmed in the supermarket and just stick to your old reliables, but if you're sat at home with some time on your hands, you can research some seriously tasty recipes to make in the next week.
+It's easy to get overwhelmed in the supermarket and just stick to your old reliable.
+But, if you have the time, you can research some seriously tasty recipes to make in the next week.

 -